-One designated agency, called the collaborative applicant, submits the CoC application on behalf of the CoC.
-NCCEH is the collaborative applicant for the NC BoS CoC.
+One designated agency, called the Collaborative Applicant, submits the CoC application on behalf of the CoC.
+NCCEH serves as the Collaborative Applicant for the NC BoS CoC.
 The CoC application timeline is dependent on when HUD opens the competition.

 The application process is complex.
 Although the process changes year-to-year, it generally follows this framework: